-Although the number of motorcycles exceeds the car numbers still by a factor eight, the recent increase in cars are the main cause of traffic congestion.
-In Bandung, the city this paper will focus on, car ownership levels reached 115.2 cars/thousand people in 2010 (Bandung City Government, 2010)

-with rapid continuous growth expected.
-Furthermore, the trend towards more cars is difficult to control in Indonesia as almost all cities in Indonesia, except for Jakarta, do not have an advanced mass transportation system such as bus rapid transit (BRT).
-In Bandung, according to Joewono and Kubota (2005), 61.2% of public transport (PT) is operated in form of Paratransit (Angkot) while the remainder is bus, taxi and rickshaw.
+Although the number of motorcycles still exceeds the number of cars by a factor of eight, the recent increase in cars is the main cause of traffic congestion.
+In Bandung, the city this article will focus on, car ownership levels reached 115.2 cars/1,000 people in 2010 (Bandung City Government, 2010), with rapid continuous growth expected.
+Furthermore, the trend toward more cars is difficult to control in Indonesia because almost all cities in Indonesia, except for Jakarta, do not have an advanced mass transportation system such as bus rapid transit (BRT).
+In Bandung, according to Joewono and Kubota (2005), 61.2% of public transport (PT) is operated in the form of Paratransit (Angkot), while the remainder is bus, taxi, and rickshaw.

-Our aim in this paper is to break down persons' motivations to purchase cars in order to understand how one possibly can induce a shift towards more sustainable modes.
-Our hypothesis is that not just income but also attitudes towards cars can explain car purchases and travel behaviour.
-This is in line with research on soft transport policy measures such as "mobility management" where it is found that through communicative methods individual attitudes can be influenced, sustainable habits can be formed and a change in travel behaviour is possible (e.g. Gärling et al, 2001; Fujii and Gärling, 2003; Taniguchi et al, 2007).
+Our aim in this article is to break down persons' motivations for purchasing cars in order to understand how one possibly can induce a shift toward more sustainable modes.
+Our hypothesis is that not just income but also attitudes toward cars can explain car purchases and travel behavior.
+This is in line with research on soft transport policy measures such as "mobility management," where it is found that through communicative methods, individual attitudes can be influenced, sustainable habits can be formed, and a change in travel behavior is possible (e.g., Fujii & Gärling, 2003; Gärling, Fujii, & Boe, 2001; Taniguchi, Suzuki, & Fujii, 2007).

-According to Fujii and Gärling (2003), the increase in frequency of using a travel mode causes the development of a habit of using this travel mode and weakens the choice tendency towards alternative modes; this is found for public transport as well as for automobile choice.
-Gärling et al (2001), mention that frequent drivers who are forced to change to public transport for a short period continue to choose public transport more frequently than before the forced behavioural change.
-One might hence conclude that it is possible to induce a shift to more sustainable modes by encouraging or enforcing sustainable habits at one life stage.
+According to Fujii and Gärling (2003), an increase in frequency of using a travel mode causes the development of a habit of using this travel mode and weakens the tendency toward choosing alternative modes; this is found for public transport as well as for automobile choice.
+Gärling et al. (2001) mention that frequent drivers who are forced to change to public transport for a short period continue to choose public transport more frequently than before the forced behavioral change.
+Hence, one might conclude that it is possible to induce a shift to more sustainable modes by encouraging or enforcing sustainable habits at one life stage.